Mexico is on the rise for becoming one of the top digital nomad hotspots in the world.

 Do You Need a Visa to Travel to Mexico?

 One of the best things about being a digital nomad is Mexico is immigration.
 Upon arrival in Mexico, you’ll receive 180 days (aka 6 months) which allows you to stay in Mexico up until that date visa-free.
 That means you don’t need a visa if you stay for less than 180 days.
-The visitor’s permit is free and all you have to do is fill out the tourist information card (FMM) which the immigration official will stamp and sign.
+But that is changing nowadays, and 180 days are not guaranteed.

 If you want to stay in Mexico for more than 180 days, you have two options.